Tax contingent liabilities, uncertainties, tax judgements, risks, IAS 12 paras 88A-88D disclosures relating to Pillar Two income taxes.

 Accounting policies

 Current tax is based on taxable profit for the year.
 Taxable profit is different from accounting profit due to temporary differences between accounting and tax treatments, and due to items that are never taxable or tax deductible.
-Tax benefits are not recognised unless it is probable that the tax positions are sustainable.
-Once considered to be probable, tax benefits are reviewed each year to assess whether a provision should be taken against full recognition of the benefit on the basis of potential settlement through negotiation and/or litigation.
+Tax treatments are not recognised unless it is probable that a tax authority will accept the treatment.
+Once considered to be probable, tax treatments are reviewed each year to assess whether a provision should be taken against full recognition of the treatment on the basis of potential settlement through negotiation and/or litigation with the relevant tax authorities.
 Tax provisions are included in current liabilities.
 Penalties and interest on tax liabilities are included in operating profit and finance charges, respectively.

-Full provision for deferred tax is made for temporary differences between the carrying value of assets and liabilities for financial reporting purposes and their value for tax purposes.
+Full provision for deferred tax is made for temporary differences between the carrying value of assets and liabilities for financial reporting purposes and their value for tax purposes, except for deferred tax provision arising on goodwill from business combinations.
 The amount of deferred tax reflects the expected recoverable amount and is based on the expected manner of recovery or settlement of the carrying amount of assets and liabilities, using the basis of taxation enacted or substantively enacted by the balance sheet date.
 Deferred tax assets are not recognised where it is more likely than not that the assets will not be realised in the future.
 No deferred tax liability is provided in respect of any future remittance of earnings of foreign subsidiaries where the group is able to control the remittance of earnings and it is probable that such earnings will not be remitted in the foreseeable future, or where no liability would arise on the remittance.

 Critical accounting estimates and judgements